Bracket-Bot-Inc/flasher/README.md

 ## How It Works

-### Linux
+The unified `flash.sh` script:
+1. Detects your operating system using `uname`
+2. Uses platform-specific commands for disk detection and mounting
+3. Downloads and caches the DietPi image (if not already present)
+4. Flashes the image using `dd` with appropriate parameters
-The Linux script directly mounts the ext4 filesystem and copies configuration files to the `/boot` directory.
+5. Mounts the boot partition and copies your configuration files

-### macOS
+### Platform-Specific Behavior

-Since macOS cannot natively mount Linux filesystems, the script uses `anylinuxfs` which:
+**Linux**: Directly mounts the ext4 filesystem using native tools

+**macOS**: Uses `anylinuxfs` to mount Linux filesystems by:
-- Creates a lightweight Linux VM in the background
+- Creating a lightweight Linux VM in the background
-- Mounts the ext4 partition inside the VM
+- Mounting the ext4 partition inside the VM
-- Exports it back to macOS via NFS
+- Exporting it back to macOS via NFS
-- Allows copying files to the `/boot` directory
+- Allowing file operations on the Linux filesystem

 ## Notes

 - The image is cached after first download to save time on subsequent flashes
 - Default password is set to `1234` (configured in dietpi.txt)
 - WiFi is enabled by default, Ethernet is disabled (can be changed in dietpi.txt)
-- Warning messages about "extended attributes" on macOS are harmless and can be ignored
+- macOS users: Warning messages about "extended attributes" are harmless and can be ignored